KaustubhPatil02/chat-app-UI-firebase/README.md

-This is just a basic UI made with react-html-scss no js functionality's are active at the moment in this repo, will update the sam in next with more usefull js functionality.
+This is just a basic UI made with react-html-scss, just with some basic jsx at the moment in this repo, will update the sam in next with more usefull js functionality.

 # Getting Started with Create React App